 Grout Sealer is very important to the tile installation project.

 Grout Sealer is used to prevent moisture from penetrating the spaces between the tiles that are filled with tile grout.
 Sanded grout is made of cement and sand, while Unsanded grout doesn't have any sand.
-All Sanded and Unsanded grout needs to be sealed.
+All Sanded and Unsanded grout needs to be sealed to protect the surface.
+Most grout made today has an internal sealer in it to help water from penetrating beyond the surface, but that doesn't help the surface.
+If your grout turns dark when it get wet, then it needs to be sealed.

-Grout Sealer will prevent water and other liquids from entering the grout, and will help to keep stains from liquids reduced.
+Grout Sealer will prevent water and other liquids from entering the grout, and will help to minimize stains.

 Is it Hard to Install Grout sealer?